hemingqin/lab-task-management-system/README.md

 # Lab Team Task Management System

-A comprehensive task management system designed for laboratory teams, featuring real-time collaboration, Kanban boards, and detailed analytics.
+A personal project designed for Nanophotonics lab team work in University of Victoria, could be used as a regular task management system, featuring real-time collaboration, Kanban-like boards, and detailed analytics.

 ## Features

-- **User Authentication & Authorization**
+1.JWT-based User Authentication & Authorization

-  - JWT-based authentication
-  - Role-based access control (Admin, Team Lead, Team Member)
-  - Secure password handling

-- **Project Management**

-  - Create and manage multiple projects
-  - Assign team members to projects
-  - Track project progress and deadlines

-- **Task Management**

-  - Kanban board for visual task tracking
-  - Task assignments and priority levels
-  - File attachments and comments
-  - Real-time updates using WebSocket

-- **Team Collaboration**

-  - Real-time notifications
-  - Comment system
-  - File sharing
-  - Team member mentions

-- **Analytics & Reporting**

-  - Task completion metrics
-  - Team performance analytics
-  - Project progress tracking
-  - Custom report generation

-- **Calendar Integration**
-  - Task scheduling
-  - Deadline tracking
-  - Calendar view for tasks and projects
+2.Project Management
+3.Kanban board like Task Management (The borad part needs to be optimized ) 4.Analytics & Reporting
+5.Calendar Integration (Calendar view needs to be optimized) 6.AWS (Needs to be integrated in the furture)

 ## Technology Stack

-### Frontend
+## Frontend

 - React 18
 - Material-UI for components